 Learn how to write a query letter that a magazine editor can’t refuse!
 This sample query letter was written by Diana Burrell, and resulted in an article assigned by the editors at Parenting magazine.
 Burrell earned $2,000 for this freelance piece.

 Fellow scribes, if your first dozen query letters haven’t landed you an article assignment, don’t worry.
-I can almost guarantee that — if you keep learning about how to write query letters – you will earn money by writing articles!
-For more tips from a successful writer, click Writer’s Guide to Queries, Pitches & Proposals by Moira Allen.
-And, read on for her sample query letter…
+I can almost guarantee that — if you keep learning about how to become a freelance writer – you will earn money by writing articles!
+For more tips from a successful writer, read Writer’s Guide to Queries, Pitches & Proposals by Moira Allen.

 Says freelance writer Diana Burrell: I got this idea one day after taking a nap, awaking, and seeing A Field Guide to North American Birds on my nightstand.
 I could hear my son screaming to be picked up, and I thought, “Hmm, what about a field guide to tantrums?”